 The name 'Cursillo' (pronounced 'koor-see-yo') derives from the Spanish "Cursillos de Christiandad" meaning 'short courses in Christian living'.
 The Cursillo movement started in Spain in 1949 and has since spread all over the world.
 Cursillo came to the Anglican Church in the UK in 1981 and now operates under the care of the British Anglican Cursillo Council in more than 30 Dioceses in the UK.
 Whilst the Cursillo Movement is not formally part of the Church of England's structures, it has been strongly endorsed and commended by senior Church leaders, including both Archbishops.

-For information on our thriving and active local group please contact any of the following, or email firstname.lastname@example.org.
+For information on our thriving and active local groups please contact any of the following, or email firstname.lastname@example.org.

-Mike Ashwood, Diane Cox, John Emmett, Margaret Fox, Pauline Hinge, Val Jones, Roger Sudbury.
+Mike Ashwood, Diane Cox, John Emmett, Margaret Fox, Derek and Pauline Hinge, Val Jones, Roger Sudbury.